GoogleWebComponents/google-analytics/README.md

 google-analytics
 ================

-See the [component landing page](http://googlewebcomponents.github.io/google-analytics) for more information.
+See the [component page](http://googlewebcomponents.github.io/google-analytics) for more information.